wavesplatform/Waves/docker/README.md

 ### Configuration options

 1. The image supports Waves Node config customization.
-To change a config field use corrresponding JVM options.
+To change a config field use corresponding JVM options.
 JVM options can be sent to JVM using `JAVA_OPTS` environment variable.
-Please refer to ([complete configuration file](https://raw.githubusercontent.com/wavesplatform/Waves/2634f71899e3100808c44c5ed70b8efdbb600b05/Node/src/main/resources/application.conf)) to get the full path of the configuration item you want to change.
+Please refer to ([complete configuration file](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/application.conf)) to get the full path of the configuration item you want to change.

 ```
-docker run -v /docker/waves/waves-data:/var/lib/waves -v /docker/waves/waves-config:/etc/waves -p 6869:6869 -p 6862:6862 -e JAVA_OPTS="-Dwaves.rest-api.enable=yes -Dwaves.rest-api.bind-address=0.0.0.0 -Dwaves.wallet.password=myWalletSuperPassword" -e WAVES_NETWORK=stagenet -ti wavesplatform/wavesnode
+docker run -v /docker/waves/waves-data:/var/lib/waves -v /docker/waves/waves-config:/etc/waves -p 6869:6869 -p 6862:6862 -e JAVA_OPTS="-Dwaves.rest-api.enable=yes -Dwaves.rest-api.bind-address=0.0.0.0 -Dwaves.wallet.password=myWalletSuperPassword" -ti wavesplatform/wavesnode
 ```

 2. Waves Node is looking for a config in the directory `/etc/waves/waves.conf` which can be mounted using Docker volumes.
-If this directory does not exist, a default configuration will be copied to this directory.
-Default configuration is chosen depending on `WAVES_NETWORK` environment variable.
-If the value of `WAVES_NETWORK` is not `mainnet`, `testnet` or `stagenet`, default configuration won't be applied.
-This is a scenario of using `CUSTOM` network - correct configuration must be provided.
+During image build, a default configuration will be copied to this directory.
+Default configuration is chosen depending on `WAVES_NETWORK` build argument.
+If the value of `WAVES_NETWORK` is not `mainnet`, `testnet` or `stagenet`, default configuration won't be enough for correct node working.
+This is a scenario of using `CUSTOM` network - correct configuration must be provided when starting container.
 If you use `CUSTOM` network and `/etc/waves/waves.conf` is NOT found Waves Node container will exit.

 3. By default, `/etc/waves/waves.conf` config includes `/etc/waves/local.conf`.
 Custom `/etc/waves/local.conf` can be used to override default config entries.
 Custom `/etc/waves/waves.conf` can be used to override or the whole configuration.
 For additional information about Docker volumes mapping please refer to `Managing data` item.